cbaruselli/aminoacid/README.md

 <br>

-A game to learn amino acids
+Aminoacid is an interactive game to learn and test your knowledge of the different amino acids

 ## 🔥 Usage